 FAQs about mitoxantrone

-Mitoxantrone was approved by the U.S. Food and Drug Administration in October 2000 as a treatment for multiple sclerosis (MS).
-Indications include secondary progressive MS, with and without relapses, and relapsing-remitting MS with significant symptoms between relapses.
-However, the medication was first approved in 1987 for a form of blood cancer called acute nonlymphocytic leukemia and in 1996 for prostate cancer.
+Mitoxantrone was approved by the U.S. Food and Drug Administration in 2000 as a treatment for multiple sclerosis (MS).
+Indications include relapsing–remitting MS and secondary progressive MS, whether active or nonactive.
+The medication was first approved in 1987 for a type of blood cancer called acute nonlymphocytic leukemia, and again in 1996 for prostate cancer.

-Based on animal data, mitoxantrone may cause harm to a developing fetus.
-Patients who are able to conceive should use effective contraception while on treatment and have a negative pregnancy test before each dose.
-Patients who become pregnant while taking this medication should discuss this issue with their healthcare team.
+Based on animal data, mitoxantrone may harm a developing baby during pregnancy.
+For that reason, women who can become pregnant should use effective birth control during treatment and have a negative pregnancy test before receiving each dose of mitoxantrone.
+Those who become pregnant while on mitoxantrone should consult their healthcare team.

-Hair loss, also known as alopecia, is one of the most common side effects associated with mitoxantrone.
-Weight gain may also occur as a result of heart problems caused by the treatment.
-Patients who experience any unexpected side effects are advised to talk with their care team.
+Hair loss, also known as alopecia, is one of the most common side effects of mitoxantrone.
+Sudden weight gain may also occur, potentially as a result of heart problems caused by the treatment.
+Patients who experience any unexpected side effects should talk to their healthcare team.

 Related Articles